Contact

 These are just the tip of the iceberg when it comes to performing thorough home maintenance before selling your home in fall or winter.
 See our checklist for more tasks:

-#6 - Use seasonal decor
+#6 - Use warm, inviting seasonal decor

 Pine-scented candles, low-volume holiday music, freshly baked cookies, or hot cocoa for visitors are all great ways to make a good first impression.